opendocsg/slw-judgments-backfill/2012_SGHC_174/report.md

  principles governing the effect of such a submission are well-established and can be summarised as follows:

  The result of an election by Dr Lui to make a submission of no case to answer is that the court is left with only Smile's version of the story.
-If there is some prima facie evidence ( ie , evidence which is not unsatisfactory and not unreliable) that supports the essential elements of Smile's claim, the court should accept such evidence: see Bansal Hemant Govindprasad v Central Bank of India [2003] 2 SLR(R) 33 (" Govindprasad ") at [10], [11] and [16].
+If there is some prima facie evidence ( ie , evidence which is not unsatisfactory and not unreliable) that supports the essential elements of Smile's claim, the court should accept such evidence: see Bansal Hemant Govindprasad v Central Bank of India <span class="citation">[2003] 2 SLR(R) 33</span> (" Govindprasad ") at [10], [11] and [16].

  Even if there is some prima facie evidence that supports the essential elements of Smile's claim ( ie , if limb (a) has been satisfied), the court must still consider whether that claim has been established in law : see Govindprasad at [11].

  I should elaborate that Dr Lui's election did not mean that I was obliged to accept every allegation by Smile.
 For example, if Dr Tan gave evidence on a disputed conversation between Dr Lui and himself, then in the absence of evidence from Dr Lui, I should accept Dr Tan's evidence unless his evidence was itself unsatisfactory or unreliable.
 The disputed conversation would be a matter within the personal knowledge of Dr Tan and Dr Lui.
 However, if Dr Tan gave evidence on an allegation pertaining to his own intention which was not disclosed to Dr Lui, then the absence of evidence from Dr Lui on this point was neutral since he would have had no personal knowledge of that intention.
 In a third example, if Dr Tan gave his personal opinion on what a provision in the Contract meant, the absence of any opinion by way of evidence from Dr Lui was again neutral.
 Dr Tan's opinion would not be an expert opinion.
 Dr Lui would still be entitled to advance his case on the interpretation of that provision through submissions from his counsel.

-22     It is also worth noting that in _Relfo Ltd (in liquidation) v Bhimji Velji Jadva Varsani_ [2008] 4 SLR(R) 657 (“ _Relfo_ ”), Judith Prakash J explained (at [20]) that “a _prima facie_ case is determined by assuming that the evidence led by the plaintiff is true, unless it is inherently incredible or out of all common sense or reason”.
+22     It is also worth noting that in _Relfo Ltd (in liquidation) v Bhimji Velji Jadva Varsani_ <span class="citation">[2008] 4 SLR(R) 657</span> (“ _Relfo_ ”), Judith Prakash J explained (at [20]) that “a _prima facie_ case is determined by assuming that the evidence led by the plaintiff is true, unless it is inherently incredible or out of all common sense or reason”.

 23     It follows that in the present case, the defendants’ submission of no case to answer will succeed if the plaintiffs did not establish a _prima facie_ case in law or if the evidence led by them was so unsatisfactory or unreliable that their burden of proof was not discharged.
 Needless to say, it does not help a plaintiff’s case if he makes admissions that undermine the foundation of his own case against the defendant.